james-lawlor/james-lawlor.github.io/biotrain-2022/index.md

 **Logistics**: The Bootcamp is Wednesday, June 1, 2022 and Thursday, June 2, 2022 (two half-days) in the Chan Teaching Lab on the second floor of the Paul Propst Center (800 Hudson Way) from 8:00am - 12:15pm each day.

-**COVID-19 Safety**: We will follow the current Institute guidelines for COVID-19 best practices.
-Students and instructors will wear masks and practice physical distancing.
+**COVID-19 Safety**: We will follow the current Institute guidelines for COVID-19 based on the current CDC status for our area.
+Masks will be optional for students.

 **Objective/Rationale:** This one day workshop is intended to provide HudsonAlpha BioTrain interns and graduate rotation students an introduction to computational biology through a discussion on why computers are necessary in genomics, short unix shell and R tutorials followed by hands-on exercises [The Carpentries lessons](https://carpentries.org/), and tips on how to ask for help, keeping a computational lab notebook, and finding additional learning resources.